Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Preliminary

 \subsection{RL Algorithms of LLMs}

 The PPO-Clip \cite{schulman2017proximal} algorithm addresses the difficulty of determining the appropriate step size in Vanilla Policy Gradient \cite{williams1992simple} methods by clipping the policy update ratio, effectively approximating the trust region constraint of Trust Region Policy Optimization (TRPO) \cite{schulman2015trust}.
 Specifically, PPO employs an Actor-Critic architecture \cite{konda1999actor}.
-Its core mechanism relies on limiting the divergence between the new and old policies via clipping, thereby preventing drastic policy drift during single updates.
+It relies on limiting the divergence between the new and old policies via clipping, thereby preventing drastic policy drift during single updates.

 The importance sampling ratio $r_t(\theta)=\frac{\pi_{\theta}(a_t|s_t)}{\pi_{old}(a_t|s_t)}$ is defined as the ratio between the new policy $\pi_{\theta}$ and the old policy $\pi_{old}$.
-The objective function of PPO-Clip, denoted as $L^{C}$, seeks to maximize the advantage function $A_t$ while imposing a constraint on $r_t(\theta)$:
+The objective function of PPO-Clip, denoted as $L^{CLIP}$, seeks to maximize the advantage function $A_t$ while imposing a constraint on $r_t(\theta)$:

-To more conveniently characterize the clipping threshold in PPO-Clip, we adopt a visualization method similar to that in \cite{wang2025stabilizingknowledgepromotingreasoning}, as shown in \cref{fig:img1}.
+To more conveniently characterize the clipping threshold in PPO-Clip, we adopt a visualization method similar to that in \cite{wang2025stabilizingknowledgepromotingreasoning}, as shown in Figure \ref{fig:img1}.
 Different colors represent different sizes of the clipping threshold.
 Generally, we choose $\epsilon_{low}=\epsilon_{high}=0.2$ \cite{schulman2017proximal}.

-In PPO-Clip, $\hat{A}_t$ is typically computed using Generalized Advantage Estimation (GAE) \cite{schulman2015high}, which relies on an independent value network (Critic) to estimate state values.
+In PPO-Clip, $\hat{A}_t$ is typically computed using Generalized Advantage Estimation (GAE) \cite{schulman2015high}.
 To enhance training efficiency and stability, GRPO \cite{shao2024deepseekmath} employs a group-based advantage estimation method that dispenses with the separate Critic.
-For a given question $q$, a set of outputs $\{o_1, o_2, ..., o_G\}$ is sampled, yielding corresponding rewards $\{r_1, r_2, ..., r_G\}$.
-GRPO calculates the advantage $A_i$ for the $i$-th output as its standardized score relative to the group mean: